Icon-Newsletter-smaller

 • Interest rate: 3%

-This credit card from Security Bank barely made it to this list—but the rewards are definitely worth it if you're an avid online shopper.
+This credit card from Security Bank barely made it to this list because of its relatively higher income requirement—but the rewards are definitely worth it if you're an avid online shopper.
 Earn 1 rewards point for every ₱20 spend and accumulate points to enjoy exclusive promos all year round.
 Plus, you can enjoy safe online shopping with SecureCode.

-🎁 Free Gift from Moneymax: ₱2,500 eGift, Sony Wireless Headphones, or De'Longhi Blade Coffee Grinder
+🎁 Free Gift from Moneymax: ₱2,500 eGift, Sony Wireless Headphones, or JBL Bluetooth Speaker

 Eligible cards: Select Security Bank credit cards

 Want a credit card from Security Bank?
 You're in for a treat if you apply and get approved for an eligible card through Moneymax and meet the minimum spend requirement.
-Pick your free Security Bank welcome gift: a ₱2,500 Giftaway eGift voucher, Sony WH-CH520 wireless headphones (worth ₱3,299), or a De’Longhi Blade Coffee Grinder (worth ₱3,800).
+Pick your free Security Bank welcome gift: a ₱2,500 Giftaway eGift voucher; Sony WH-CH520 wireless headphones worth ₱3,299; or a JBL Horizon 2 Bluetooth Clock Radio Speaker worth ₱5,354.

 • Monthly income requirement: ₱15,000